 Discontinuing or pausing the testing program could have its own ramifications.
 The pandemic has resulted in more Australians than ever suffering anxiety, fear and stress.
 Many are turning more frequently to alcohol and, or drugs to help alleviate their worry, loneliness and other negative emotions.
 Evidence suggests drug use has not abated despite border closures, and drug use continues unchanged for many despite social restrictions.
 Early identification and early intervention increases the likelihood of a positive outcome for all involved and protects the workplace from an individual’s drug and alcohol misuse impacting the health and safety of co-workers.

-BMF Services continues to deliver essential drug and alcohol testing services to permitted industries.
-BMF Services has undertaken a full risk assessment in relation to delivering testing services during the ongoing pandemic, and have implemented additional precautions to protect our clients, their staff and our technicians from the potential spread of Covid-19.
-In addition to our standard hygiene training for drug and alcohol testing, all BMF staff have completed the Australian Government Covid-19 infection control training.
+BMFHQ continues to deliver essential drug and alcohol testing services to permitted industries.
+BMFHQ has undertaken a full risk assessment in relation to delivering testing services during the ongoing pandemic, and have implemented additional precautions to protect our clients, their staff and our technicians from the potential spread of Covid-19.
+In addition to our standard hygiene training for drug and alcohol testing, all BMFHQ staff have completed the Australian Government Covid-19 infection control training.